juan-castrillon/ansible_tutorial/README.md

 ### Running ad-hoc commands

 Although the core of ansible is using playbooks, the cli tool can be user to directly execute commands or run modules.
+They work great for tasks that are run not that ofter.

 For running a command the following is needed:
 - Inventory group name